jjf3/mediacore/docs/threadfin-setup.md

 ## Notes

-- The configuration files are stored within the container at `/home/threadfin/conf`
+- The configuration files are stored within the container at `/home/threadfin/conf`, but this setup uses the IPTV provider supplied link instead.
 - For future container recreations, you may need to manually back up and restore the configuration from within the container